tshepang/blog-movies/content/movies/Apocalypse Now (1979).rst

 quite well, in the first hour.

-Marlon Brando has very powerful moments dedicated to his character, a twisted fuck who revels in intense horror resulting from his experiences of war.
+Marlon Brando has very powerful moments dedicated to his character, a twisted fuck who revels in intense horror.
 He doesn't appear in much of the movie, and is filmed with reverance of a prophet, reminding of the old man in the early scenes of `Seven Samurai`__.
 Dennis Hopper does a wonderful turn as his admirer, in one of the few performances of his that are actually enjoyable (and I